georgethebeatle/simple-bosh-release/README.md

 ## What on earth is this?

-This is a very simple bosh relese for a static webpage hosted by `apache2` server.
+This is a very simple bosh release for a static webpage hosted by `apache2` server.
 It has only one job and only one package.
 This is as simple as it gets.
 You can only deploy it on bosh-lite, so you won't need to generate the deployment manifest and deal with complex parameter substitution and merging stubs and templates.